-Whether you're looking for historic arts and crafts, scrumptious food or something a little bit more modern, Swedish Christmas markets are a great way to discover the country's traditions.
+So whether you're looking for historic arts and crafts, scrumptious food or something a little bit more modern, here's a list of the ten best Christmas markets in Sweden this year.

 The trendy and multicultural area of Möllevången in Sweden’s third biggest city is the spot for a special Christmas market for those looking for a modern and hipster-ish atmosphere.
 The Mitt Möllan traders’ association organises a market that promises art, culture food and fashion.